 Beyond physical, mechanical, and technical performance, the audio portion of a headset must sound good to the user and to the party on the far end.
-Sound quality is subjective, and we cannot guarantee the performance of any headsets.
+Sound quality is subjective, and we cannot guarantee the performance of any third-party headset.
 However, various headsets from leading headset manufacturers are reported to perform well with Cisco IP Phones.